Defreddy/Basicproject/README.md

 - [x] PHPMyAdmin in order to be able to fully utilize the DB from your browser / deployment.
 No need for additional software / installs.
 - [x] .env file inside API container including GitHub secrets - this part of the integration will make sure certain parameters are hidden from others.
 - [x] Additioan GET requests (required 2, created 4).
+- [x] CORS has been adjusted to be able to acces both GitHub pages and custom-hosted solution.